Politiques scientifiques, technologiques et d'innovation

-In 2013-14 the project focused on how innovation could serve inclusive development, including policy options for scaling up inclusive innovations in education and other key sectors.
-The project focused on China, Colombia, India, Indonesia and South Africa, but also explored experiences of OECD countries and other economies.
-The findings of this initial phase are synthesised in the publication "Innovation Policies for Inclusive Growth" released in June 2015.
+To that end, it focused on China, Colombia, India, Indonesia and South Africa, but also explored experiences of OECD countries and other economies.
+The findings are synthesised in the publication "Innovation Policies for Inclusive Growth" released in June 2015.

 Boosting Malaysia's National Intellectual Property System for Innovation

 In order to attain its objective of becoming a high-income economy by 2020, Malaysia is engaged in efforts to enhance the performance of its innovation system.
 A range of challenges need to be addressed and different policy tools can help in this respect.
 For this purpose the national intellectual property (IP) system can play a pivotal role.

 This report looks at a variety of inclusive innovation initiatives and innovative products aimed at improving the welfare of lower-income and excluded groups, notably in terms of essential public services (education, infrastructure and health).